Injured in a Fire or an Accident?: Florida Burn Injury Lawyer Helps Victims Recover

 When a burn injury is caused by negligence or willful wrongdoing, it’s only fair that victims should be able to seek compensation from the responsible party.
 A burn injury attorney can help start the process for victims to receive the financial recovery they deserve.

 Statistics from the American Burn Association show that nearly half a million people were treated for fire or other burn-related injuries in the United States between 2011 and 2015.
-The year 2016 saw 3,390 deaths caused by house, structural, and other fires, and approximately 40,000 people are hospitalized for burn injuries annually.
+The year 2016 saw 3,390 deaths caused by home fires, structural fires, and other fires, and approximately 40,000 people are hospitalized for burn injuries annually.
 Nearly a quarter of burn-related injuries happen to children under 15 years old.

-The most common causes of burn injuries include:
+The most common causes of burn injuries in Florida include:

 - Open-flame fire